tbnobody/OpenDTU/README.md

 * Adjust the COM port in the file "platformio.ini" for your USB-serial-converter.
 It occurs twice:
     * upload_port
     * monitor_port
-* Select the arrow button in the status bar (PlatformIO: Upload) to compile and upload the firmware.
+* Select the arrow button in the blue bottom status bar (PlatformIO: Upload) to compile and upload the firmware.
 During the compilation, all required libraries are downloaded automatically.
 * There are two videos showing these steps:
     * [Git Clone and compilation](https://youtu.be/9cA_esv3zeA)
     * [Full installation and compilation](https://youtu.be/xs6TqHn7QWM)